Faculty Research | Department of Biology | The University of Vermont(title)

 Cell Physiology

 The cell is the fundamental building block of life.
 Members of the Biology department use a variety of approaches to understand cell function, including biochemistry, molecular biology, cell biology, microscopy, electrophysiology, proteomics, and bioengineering.
-Cell Physiology group members also participate in the Neuroscience and Cell & Molecular Biology graduate programs and they are affiliated with the Vermont Genetics Network Proteomics Core Facility and Bioinformatics Core Facility.
+Cell Physiology group members also participate in the Neuroscience and Cell & Molecular Biology graduate programs and they are affiliated with the Vermont Biomedical Research Network Proteomics Core Facility and Bioinformatics Core Facility.

 Sensory Biology